 Let’s face it, belly fat is the worst.
 Not only is it unattractive and difficult to lose, but it’s one of the best indicators of disease.
 Increased belly fat in comparison to smaller hips, also known as the Waist-To-Hip ratio (WHR), is particularly dangerous.
 Research (not that it’s needed) has shown that apple-shaped-people (more belly fat and higher WHR), have a myriad of health risks compared to those that are pear shaped (less belly fat and lower WHR).
 Increased WHR and belly fat is associated with:

-- lower mental capacity
+- lower mental capacity1

-- decrease attractiveness
+- decrease attractiveness2 3

-- lower fertility and sexual function
+- lower fertility and sexual function4

-- increased sexual-related cancers (prostate, ovarian)
+- increased sexual-related cancers (prostate, ovarian)5 6

-- hypertension & cardiovascular disease
+- hypertension & cardiovascular disease7

-- increased mortality (impending death)
+- increased mortality (impending death)9

-Researchers have even studied and correlated increased WHR to decreased female attractiveness.
-Seriously?
+Researchers have even studied and correlated increased WHR to decreased female attractiveness.10 Seriously?
 I’m endlessly amazed by the things people get research grants for; anyone reading this please give me one million dollars and I’ll correlate people getting punched in the face with decreased happiness.

 Determining Your Risk